Photo by Julie McGregor

-Bret Culp's haunting black and white photographs convey the beauty of impermanence, the central theme of his work.
-Through his diverse travels, Bret seeks scenes of a transitory nature.
-From the ruins of Ireland to a 9000-year-old cave town in southern Italy, to the mist-covered hills of Tuscany during the autumn harvest – his poetic vision is akin to scenes from a film.
-It should then not be a surprise that Bret is also a Director and award-winning Visual Effects Supervisor, recently acting as second unit director and Visual Effects Supervisor on The Tudors, for which he has received two Best Visual Effects Gemini Awards and two more nominations over the four-year run of the show.
+Bret's haunting photographs convey the beauty of impermanence, the central theme of his work.
+Throughout his diverse travels, Bret seeks out scenes of a transitory nature.
+From castle ruins in Ireland to a 9000-year-old cave town in southern Italy and the mist-covered hills of Tuscany during the autumn harvest.
+His poetic vision evokes scenes from a film, so it should not be a surprise that Bret is also an award-winning Visual Effects Supervisor and Second Unit director with over three decades of experience in the film and television industry.
+This background enriches his creative approach, infusing his photographs with a unique sense of storytelling and depth.